leiflui/leiflui.github.io/_pages/portfolio.md

 ---
 ![My Image](images/BH_shadow.png)</br>

-I like solving puzzles, so physics is a place to harness my creative energy.
+I like solving puzzles, so physics is the natural place to harness my creative energy.
 I enjoy learning new mathematical techniques and applying to real-life systems.
 Currently, my main research area is black-hole (BH) physics, but from time to time, I do enjoy learning some other interesting areas in physics like fluid dynamics, electrodynamics, complex systems, etc. The most exciting part is when I get to integrate ideas that I learn from other disciplines with my research on BHs.
 Below, I provide an overview of my current projects, and some thoughts that keep me up at night...

 ## Extreme-Mass-Ratio Inspirals (EMRIs)
 ------